 The outputs of agricultural systems are traditionally described in terms of yield per unit area (e.g. tonnes per hectare), where the main goal has been to maximise production.
 But this gives no indication of nutritional quality of the food produced.
 Innovative metrics to describe the nutritional quality of food production systems is a new and […]

-Two billion people were overweight or obese in 2016.
+Globally, approximately two billion people are overweight or obese.
 The global increase in obesity is a sign of deeper problems within the societal systems that are driving overconsumption, inequalities and societal problems.
 Obesity is the result of many complex systems, including: food supply, transport, urban design, business, socio-cultural, marketing, communications, education, health, trade, legal, economic, and […]

 Fish are a well-recognised source of high quality protein and play an important role in diets, particularly for the poor in many regions of the world.
 Fish are also a key but under-recognised source of micronutrients such as iron, zinc, calcium, vitamin A, vitamin B12 and essential fats.
 The fish food system is undergoing rapid change, with […]